MiroslavHustak/FSharp-Coding-Guidelines/README.md

 **Type-Driven Development**

-Preference is given to type-driven development (using SCDUs) when reasonable and when memory overhead is acceptable.
+Preference is given to type-driven development using single-case discriminated unions (SCDUs) where reasonable, as the memory overhead is negligible in most use cases.

 **Using `ignore` with Type Parameters**